-All students must upload specific documents including health history questionnaire, physical exam by a medical professional within the past 12 months, proof of required immunizations and acknowledgment of Essential Functions and Technical Standards to CastleBranch.com by the established deadline.
+All students must upload specific documents including health history questionnaire, physical exam by a medical professional within the past 12 months, proof of federally or state mandated vaccines and acknowledgment of Essential Functions and Technical Standards to mycb.castlebranch.com by the established deadline.
 This process must be completed in its entirety and maintained to meet enrollment requirements.
 Failure to remain compliant in CastleBranch after initial enrollment requirements are met will result in the student being ineligible to attend clinical.